-causes the solver to search differently, which in turn can cause dramatic changes in the runtime on a given instance.
+It is well-known that DPLL-based SAT solvers are extremely sensitive in the sense that any small change (e.g., in the heuristic or in the order in which input clauses or their literals are given) causes the solver to search differently, which in turn can cause dramatic changes in the runtime on a given instance.
 Therefore, most changes in SAT solvers are hard to assess, as they can only be evaluated by running a statistically significant amount of problems and measuring aspects like runtime averages.
 For this reason, all experiments mentioned from now on in this paper have been designed in such a way that for each method for proof/core extraction our solver performs exactly the same search (which was impossible in the algorithm with marker literals).
 This allows us to measure precisely the overhead in runtime and memory consumption due to proof/core generation bookkeeping.

-Table 2 compares our basic solver on the easy problems with the IAs method, in runtime and in memory consumption.
-Here MO denotes memory out (> 1.8 GB) after the indicated number of seconds.
+The following table compares our basic solver on the easy problems with the IA's method, in runtime and in memory consumption.
+Here MO denotes memory out (> 1.8 GB).
 The difference in times with the previous table comes from the fact that here the setting of the solver is the standard one, with less frequent clause deletion phases, and with false literal deletion.
-As said, false literal deletion makes the IAs method even more memory consuming and also slower, as longer lists of parents have to be merged.
+As said, false literal deletion makes the IA's method even more memory consuming and also slower, as longer lists of parents have to be merged.